dophuan/t-drive/README.md

 - Number of iterations (int)

 # Python code
-A repo to a different of this project on python
+A repo to a different version of this project on python

 link: https://github.com/haison19952013/t-drive